 - Parents no longer participating in the class (watching from the side).

-It is essential that each of these groups receive information and or instructions effectively in order to provide them with an appropriate lesson or aquatic experience that is reflective of their individual needs.
+It is essential that each of these groups receive information and/or instructions effectively.
+This is in order to provide them with an appropriate lesson or aquatic experience that is reflective of their individual needs.

 Swimming instructors often deal with teaching very young children.
 In many cases, the classes will involve parental participation.
 The swimmers in these classes may have limited or developing language skills and will have short attention spans.
-With this in mind, when dealing with younger swimmers, it is important to keep language and instructions short, sharp and simple, and to provide good visual demonstrations or non-verbal cues to back up the words being used.
-Using too many words with younger children can be confusing and time consuming when you just want to get the class moving, learning and swimming.
+With this in mind, when dealing with younger swimmers, it is important to keep language and instructions short, sharp and simple.
+As well as provide good visual demonstrations or non-verbal cues to back up the words being used.
+Using too many words with younger children can be confusing and time consuming.
+And sometimes, you just want to get the class moving, learning and swimming.

-In classes where parents or care givers are still active participants in the water, you will able to go into more detail with your instructions (for each individual helper).
+In classes where parents or care givers are still active participants in the water, you will able to go into more detail.
 Where possible, explain WHY you are doing certain skills and drills within the class.
 Show them how knowledgeable you are and give them a purpose in their child’s learning process.
-Most parents or caregivers will be thrilled to have more specific information that will enable them to help their child learn, grow and further develop their swimming skills.
-It is important to provide the adult participants with the same simple key instructions and visual demonstrations that you may use throughout your teaching, as this will assist in keeping your class consistent, flowing, safe, and free from mixed messages to the swimmers from the parent and instructor.
+Most parents or caregivers will be thrilled to have more specific information that will enable them to help their child learn.
+It is important to provide adult participants with the same simple key instructions and visual demonstrations that you may use throughout your teaching.
+This will assist in keeping your class consistent, flowing, safe, and free from mixed messages.

 Likewise, using your parents as helpers and support crew can benefit you in more ways than just having an extra pair of hands and eyes for safety.
 Ask them questions about how to get the best out of their children.
 What motivates them?
 What techniques do they use for disciplining their child?
 Talk to the participating parents or guardians about ways to engage with their children.
 Taking an interest in their child shows that you care and that you are dedicated to helping them achieve the best outcomes for their little swimmers.
 Use the information provided by parents to engage with their child and to develop trust and bonds that will enable you to provide your students with a wonderful aquatic experience and productive learning environment.